 I provide my services in good faith but can’t guarantee that the functions contained in any web page templates or in a completed web site will always be error-free, and so I can’t be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of the operation of or inability to operate the web site and any other web pages, even if you have advised me of the possibilities of such damages.
 If any provision of this agreement shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this agreement and shall not affect the validity and enforceability of any remaining provisions under UK law.

 You guarantee that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide for inclusion in a web site are either owned by you, or that you have permission to use them.
+Any obligations you have to any previous web or graphic design companies you may have used, regarding the content or hosting of your site must have been discharged.
 When your final payment is received, copyright is automatically assigned as follows:

 You own the graphics and other visual elements created for you for this project.
 You have access to the web site files on the server and you are responsible for keeping backup copies.
 I may also keep backup copies of your files, but you shouldn’t rely on this possibility.
 You also own the text content, photographs and other data you provided, unless someone else owns them (such as a site template or plugin creator).
 Some of the generic code or other general material on your site may be specially written by me and you are permitted to use it on this web site, but you agree that I may re-use it on sites for other customers.

 You agree that I can link to your web site as a previous customer and refer other potential customers to you for references.